 Suction-Side Pool Cleaner

-Suction-side pool cleaners make use of the devoted suction line in your pool by attaching to your
+Suction-side pool cleaners make use of the devoted suction line in your pool by attaching to your pool skimmer or dedicated vacuum line, not the major suction port.

-Suction-Side Pool Cleanerey draw in water and debris, which they deliver to the main pool filter, which does all the cleaning and brings the water back to the pool.
+Basically, they draw in water and debris, which they deliver to the main pool filter, which does all the cleaning and brings the water back to the pool.

 The suction lets them grip the walls and climb around the pool.
 They don’t require a lot of mechanical parts, making them a cheap buy.